no-go/UART-Smartwatch/README.md

 I add the temperature mesurement for testing, too.

-- Button 2: time, temperatur, power
+- Button 2: time, temperatur, power 2.5sec
 - Button 1: sends the request
 - send a %byte from App to get the COUNT of new messages as byte (App > v0.7)
-- is the COUNT > 0, speaker beeps 1 time and red LED switch on
+- is the COUNT > COUNTAPP (config), speaker beeps 1 time and red LED switch on
 - COUNT = 0 switchs LED off

 ## Circuit